dgwarlug47/notes2/content/blog/Urban Geography/Manhattan/ues.md

 ## Andrew Carnegie Mansion

 The land was purchased in 1898 in secrecy by Carnegie, more than a mile north of what was then fashionable society, in part to ensure there was enough space for a garden.[8]
 He asked his architects Babb, Cook & Willard for the "most modest, plainest, and most roomy house in New York"
-- This is fucking crazy to me.
-ThIS guy has a fucking mansion in the FUCKING FIFTH AVENUE!!!
+- [MYTAKE] This is fucking crazy to me.
+This guy has a fucking mansion in the FUCKING FIFTH AVENUE!!!
 HOW MUCH MONEY DOES THIS GUY FUCKING HAVE!!!!

 ![alt text](image-6.png)